 Its flattering when someone writes about you.
 Accolades and accomplishments, its an overcoat.
 One day fitting nicely and later discarded for the crave of something new.
 I know, I've worn a few.

 For now, these are my words, and here is my story.
-Born and Raised in Hermosa Beach, California.
+I was born and raised in Hermosa Beach, California.
 A surfer, a professional drummer and a visual artist.
 I became Maxwellvision.
 Blessed, I have drummed on hundreds of published recordings and toured many parts of the world.
 My artworks have been exhibited in reputable galleries and my collectors are many.
 Always producing art and music, I was living the dream, and the dream became an illusion.

 Like a candle burning at both ends, I was burning out.

 Then unexpectedly, not long ago, my outer world was shattered and my inner world collapsed.
 Walking on a path shrouded with illusions, I had mislead myself and broke my own heart.
 Who I had become was the bitter fruit of a garden neglected and the coats in the closet had become my skeletons.

-I fell from grace.
-I closed the doors on the light of hope.
+I fell from grace and closed the doors on the light of hope.
 Seeking an answer to why such fate, I crawled to a temple and there a monk gave me a string of beads.
 He said welcome home.
 I learned the mahamantra and I began to chant.
 Like a drowning man reaching for rope, I chanted, and my chanting was heard.